petrachi/css_grid/README.md

 * :rows => Hash (authorized keys are :id, :class and :nested) - pass by options to automatic created rows tags.

 Note :
-* You can use procs in :spans/:id, :spans/:class, :rows/:id and :rows/:class
+* You can use procs in any option.

 Also :
 * :nested also accept :container as a value (works the same way as :disable).
 It allows to use *_col_container inside a *_span tag. :nested_with => Integer must be informed in that case, telling the width of the span you'r in.